Ulykbek/Ulykbek/README.md

 - 👋 Hi, I’m @Ulykbek
-- 🧑‍💻 interested in ITSEC
+- 🧑‍💻 interested in CYBERSEC
-- 🐞 currently learning to get rid of A...
+- 🐞 currently at STS
 - 🎡 I’m looking to collaborate on threat hunting/incident response
 - 📫 How to reach me: ulykbek@protonmail.com